Esenguly

-Esenguly (formerly Hasan-Kuly, romanized Russian Gasan-Kuli) is a city in and administrative center of Esenguly District, Balkan Province, Turkmenistan.
-In 1989 its population was 5,823.
+Esenguly, formerly known as Hasan-Kuly, in Гасан-Кули, is a city in and administrative center of Esenguly District, Balkan Province, Turkmenistan.
+In 2022, it had a population of 12,918 people.

 Etymology

 The name is of obscure origin.
 A clan of that name, part of the Yomud tribe, exists, but local elders have stated the name is of a long-dead person.

 Geography

 Esenguly lies on a flat, barren plain, just off the coast of the Caspian Sea.
 The city lies at around 22 m below mean sea level.

 Climate

 Esenguly has a desert climate (Köppen climate classification BWk), with cool winters and hot summers.
 Temperatures are not as extreme as other parts of Turkmenistan due to the town's proximity to the Caspian Sea.
 Precipitation is low, but is highest in winter and lowest in summer.